AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 =====================

-Source coverage reports may be produced in various formats, as requested with the :option:`--annotate` option of |gcvcov|.
+Source coverage reports may be produced in various formats, as requested with the :option:`--annotate` command line argument of |gcvcov|.

 The :option:`xcov` and :option:`html` formats both produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :option:`--output-dir` option.

-The :option:`report` output consists in a synthetic text report of coverage violations with respect to the requested criteria, produced on standard output by default or in the file specified by the :option:`-o` command line option.
+The :option:`report` output consists in a synthetic text report of :term:`coverage violations` with respect to the requested criteria, produced on standard output by default or in the file specified by the :option:`-o` command line option.

+Later in this documentation we name output formats by the text to add to :option:`--annotate` on the command line.
+For example, we use "the :option:`=report` outputs" to mean "the coverage reports produced with :option:`--annotate=report` ".

 In all the cases, the report focuses on the sources stated to be of interest by way of the :option:`--scos` command line argument.